[This is part of the series: A List of Things I Remember About Living In Saudi Arabia.]

 It felt like a different world.
 A blur of sights and sounds.

-We drove the three hours back to the Al-Gaim compound in Taif in an old dusty Suburban, and arrived sometime in the early morning hours.
+We drove the three hours back to the Al-Gaim compound in Taif in an old dusty brown Suburban, and arrived sometime in the early morning hours.

 It was still dark.